 Application Deadline and Instructions:

-To be eligible for this scholarship, candidates must email their full application (including the essay, resumé, and transcript) to Dover@dplaw.com by October 31, 2021.
+To be eligible for this scholarship, candidates must have emailed their full application (including the essay, resumé, and transcript) to Dover@dplaw.com by October 31, 2022.
 Any applications sent after this date will not be considered.

-Scholarship applications should be sent with the subject line “The Law Offices of Doroshow, Pasquale, Krawitz & Bhaya – 2021 Encouraging Diversity Scholarship Application.”
+Scholarship applications should have been sent with the subject line “The Law Offices of Doroshow, Pasquale, Krawitz & Bhaya – 2022 Encouraging Diversity Scholarship Application.”